 They work by heating the air that is in the room.
 It starts by passing the cool air through the heater, as it starts to get warm, the hot air comes out and then rises, pushing the the cooler air down.
 This creates what is known as a convection heating cycle, where the cooler air in the room sinks, goes through the heater and then rises when it gets warm until all of the air in the room is heated and a constant temperature has been achieved.

-Are panel heaters efficient?
+Efficiency of panel heaters

 Due to the way that they work, they aren't considered to be the most efficient way of heating rooms.
 As the hot air will naturally move to colder areas, it can be lost quickly through any draughts such as doors, windows or poorly insulated rooms.
 As the method of heating used is convection, this means that as soon as the heater is turned off, the air starts to cool and the warmth will be lost.
 Electric radiators do not suffer with this problem and they combine the speed of the convection method as well as radiant heat which keeps the rooms warmer for a longer period of time.

-However, they are meant to be used as a quick alternative in rooms that you do not need to use as often as other rooms such as living rooms and bedrooms, therefore providing quick and effective heat for a short bursts of time proving to be relatively low cost.
 They do not have to be expensive to run.
 The amount of energy used will depend on how large and cold the room is.
 Just like any product used during the daytime, these heaters will use normal rate electricity, however, our range features highly accurate thermostats to help reduce running costs by avoiding over-heating a space.

 To reduce costs even further, we also have a number of thermostats and timers with advanced timers for even greater temperature control and economy, enabling you to match the heating to your occupancy for maximum comfort at minimum cost.
 Please see the individual product pages for more detailed information.

-Why would I use a panel heater?
+Reasons why you would use a panel heater

 The main reasons that you would use a panel heater would be: